Xe/creators-code/README.md

 it becomes difficult for people from different backgrounds to get integrated into the flow of the project or to maintain people due to the behavior of others.

-I seek to change this by offering what I think to be a minimalist alternative grounded in a core of humility, appreciation, valor, forgiveness, understanding, and compassion.
+I seek to change this by offering what I think to be a [minimalist alternative][code] grounded in a core of humility, appreciation, valor, forgiveness, understanding, and compassion.
 Humility for knowing that your own way is not always the correct one, and that others may have had a helpful background.
 Appreciation for those